SMCR Model of Communication- David Berlo’s SMCR Model of Communication

 Berlo’s Model of Communication Example

-Watching television news is a real-life example of David Barlo’s SMCR communication model.
-It is also known as Berlo’s model of communication example situation.
-The four essential elements of Barlo’s model are the source, message, channel, and Receiver.
-Firstly, the news presenter is the source of the news who disseminates the information.
-The report is the message, and television is the channel.
-Finally, the audiences are the receivers of the message who watch the television.
-In this context, the audience cannot provide feedback.
-It is also a one-way communication process where the feedback is not presented.
-Similarly, reading newspapers is another example of Barlo’s model of communication.
-Print and broadcast journalism mostly relates to one-way communication.
+Listening to a lecture in a classroom is a real-life example of David Barlo's SMCR communication model.
+Lecturer Delivering a Lesson Physically in a Classroom can be an example situation of Berlo's model of communication.
+The four essential elements of Barlo's model are the source, message, channel, and receiver.
+Firstly, the news lecturer is the source of knowledge who disseminates the information.
+The lessons are the message, and hearing and seeing are the channel.
+Finally, the students are receivers of messages who listen to the lecture.
+In this context, students can be a source of information when they provide feedback.
+David Berlo did not mention feedback in his model; therefore, it is designed to explain a one-way communication process.

-However, digital journalism, including social media-based citizen journalism and blogging, generates two-way communication, also known as the transactional communication model.
-The audience can comment to express their opinion.
+However, digital journalism generates two-way communication, including social media-based citizen journalism and blogging.
+The active audience can comment to express their opinion on social media sites including Facebook, Instagram, and WhatsApp.

 smcr model of communication, berlo's SMCR model of communication. berlo's model of communication example situation.
 David Berlo's Model of Communication Example. berlo's model. example of berlo's model of communication. david berlo model. david berlo's communication model.